Paul Veyne

 Paul Veyne (/fr/; 13 June 1930 – 29 September 2022) was a French historian and a specialist of Ancient Rome.
-A student of the École Normale Supérieure and member of the École française de Rome, he was honorary professor at the Collège de France.
+A student of the prestigious École Normale Supérieure (ENS Ulm) in Paris and member of the École française de Rome in the Palazzo Farnese (1955–1957), he was honorary professor at the Collège de France.

 Biography

 Veyne was born in Aix-en-Provence.
 From a background which he described as "uncultured", he took up archaeology and history by chance, at the age of eight, when he discovered a piece of an amphora on a Celtic site close to the village of Cavaillon.
 He developed a particular interest in Roman civilization since it was the best-known in the environment in which he grew up.

 The family having moved to Lille, he assiduously studied the Roman collections of the archaeological museum there, where he received guidance from the curator.
 He maintains that his interest in the Greeks and Romans stems not from any humanist impulse or any specific admiration, but just from his chance discovery as a child.

 Having come to Paris for his khâgne, he had a sudden moment of political awakening in front of the bas-relief that celebrates the liberation of the city at the bottom of the Boulevard St. Michel and joined the Communist Party of France.
 He left the party four years later, without ever having had a true political conviction.

 On the other hand, the bad treatment of the Algerians at the hands of the colonials revolted him in equal measure to the atrocities of the Nazis.
 Once again, however, his shock was neither social nor political, but moral.

 Paul Veyne studied at the École Normale Supérieure in Paris 1951–55.
 He was a member of the École française de Rome 1955–1957, whereupon he settled in Aix-en-Provence as a professor at the University of Provence.
 It was in his years in Aix that he published his provocative Comment on écrit l'histoire, an essay on the epistemology of history.
 At a time when the dominant trend in French historiography favoured quantitative methods, Veyne's essay unabashedly declared history to be a "true tale".
 Through his essay, he became an early representative of the interest in the narrative aspects of scientific history.